NanaLange/CL-HAABSA/README.md

 ## Software Explanation
 The are three main files in the environment that can be run: main.py, main_cross.py, and main_hyper.py.
 An overview of these files and other important files is given:

-- main.py: program to run single in-sample and out-of-sample valdition runs.
-Each method can be activated by setting its corresponding boolean to True e.g. to run the *baby steps* curriculum algorithm, set runBaby_Steps = True.
+- main.py: program to run in-sample and out-of-sample validation runs of the different methods.
+Each method can be activated by setting its corresponding boolean to True.
+For instance, set runBaby_Steps = True to run the *baby steps* curriculum algorithm.

-- main_cross.py: similar to main.py but runs a 10-fold cross validation procedure for each method.
+- main_cross.py: program similar to main.py but for running a k-fold cross validation procedure for the chosen method.

-- main_hyper.py: program that performs hyperparameter optimzation for a given space of hyperparamters for each method.
-To change a method, change the objective and space parameters in the run_a_trial() function.
+- main_hyper.py: program to perform hyperparameter optimzation for a given space of hyperparameters for each method.
+The method can be changed by changing the objective and space parameters in the run_a_trial() function.

-- config.py: contains parameter configurations that can be changed such as: dataset_year, batch_size, iterations.
+- config.py: file that contains parameter configurations that can be changed, such as the number of buckets used for curriculum strategy and the year of the data set.

-- dataReader2016.py, loadData.py: files used to read in the raw data and transform them to the required formats to be used by one of the algorithms.

-- lcrModel.py: Tensorflow implementation for the LCR-Rot algorithm.

-- lcrModelAlt.py: Tensorflow implementation for the LCR-Rot-hop algorithm.

-- lcrModelInverse.py: Tensorflow implementation for the LCR-Rot-inv algorithm.
+- lcrModel.py, lcrModelAlt.py, lcrModelInverse.py: Tensorflow implementation for the LCR-Rot algorithm, the LCR-Rot-hop algorithm, and the LCR-Rot-inv algorithm, respectively.

 - lcrModelAlt_hierarchical_v1, lcrModelAlt_hierarchical_v2, lcrModelAlt_hierarchical_v3, and lcrModelAlt_hierarchical_v4: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention.
 The number stands for which method for hierarchical attention is used (see HAABSA++ paper).
 In CL-HAABSA++, we use an altered version of lcrModelAlt_hierarchical_v4, which is discussed next.

 - lcrModelAlt_hierarchical_v4_trainevaltest.py: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention (method 4).
-In contrary to the methods discussed before, this program takes as input not only train and test data, but also validation data.
-The train data should be split in train (80%) and validation (20%) before running this method.
-The validation data is needed to decide when the model has converged.
+Different than the methods discussed before, this program takes as input not only train and test data, but also validation data.
+Before running this method, the train data must be split in a train (80%) and a validation (20%) set.
+The validation data set is needed to decide when the model has converged

-- lcrModelAlt_hierarchical_v4_baby_steps.py and lcrModelAlt_hierarchical_v4_one_pass.py: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention (method 4) with the *baby steps* curriculum strategy implemented.
-For every bucket, or combination of buckets, data, the optimal hyperparameters can be set in this file.
-Furthermore, the indices sorted by their curriculum scores has to be added as input.
+- lcrModelAlt_hierarchical_v4_baby_steps.py, lcrModelAlt_hierarchical_v4_one_pass.py: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention (method 4) with, respectively, the *baby steps* or the *one-pass* curriculum strategy.
+For every bucket of data, or combination of buckets, the optimal hyperparameters can be set in this file.
+Furthermore, the indices sorted by their curriculum scores need to be added as input.

 - lcrModelAlt_hierarchical_hyper_opt.py: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention (method 4) that can be used for the hyperparameter optimization of the buckets of training data.

-- auxModel.py: the auxiliary feed-forward model used to compute the curriculum scores of the instances.

 - getCurriculumHyperData.py: program that uses the curriculum scores to divide the training data in *k* buckets, for *k*=1,..,10.
-For every bucket of data, the data is separated in a train and an evaluation set (80-20%) and saved in new files.
+For every bucket of data, the data is separated in a train and an validation set (80-20%) and saved in new files.
 These files can then be used to optimize the hyperparameters for every bucket of data, using main_hyper.py.

+- auxModel.py: the auxiliary feed-forward model used to compute the curriculum scores of the training data.

 - hyperOpt.py: implementation of HyperOpt to optimize the hyperparameters of the auxiliary feed-forward model used for curriculum learning.